 Researchers using FPN data must also include the following acknowledgment in their manuscripts:

-“The research presented here is based on Wave 1 data from the Families of Poles in the Netherlands survey (FPN).
+“The research presented here is based on data from the Families of Poles in the Netherlands survey (FPN).
 Financial support for this survey comes from the ERC Advanced Investigator Grant “Families in Context” (ERC, 324211).”